dexon-foundation-unofficial-mirror/dekusan/test/unit/development/sample-changelog.md

 ## 2.13.9 2016-11-21

 - Add support for the new, default Ropsten Test Network.
-- Fix bug that would cause MetaMask to occasionally lose its StreamProvider connection and drop requests.
+- Fix bug that would cause DekuSan to occasionally lose its StreamProvider connection and drop requests.
 - Fix bug that would cause the Custom RPC menu item to not appear when Localhost 8545 was selected.
 - Point ropsten faucet button to actual faucet.
 - Phase out ethereumjs-util from our encryptor module.